 The most current information regarding the eligibility requirements for a postprimary certification examination in bone densitometry can be found at the link below.

-The ARRT Clinical Experience Requirements document is located at http://arrt.org/education/BD_CX_2001.pdf.
+The ARRT Clinical Experience Requirements document is located at www.arrt.org/pdfs/disciplines/clinical-experience/bd-clinical-experience.pdf.

-Reference Resources
+Resources